-We advise that providing basic medical information for a Coroner's Report is your duty, however, a more detailed report may be asked for.
-There is nothing n the Coroners Act that clearly stipulates a fee for reports where payment is not being offered.
+We advise that providing basic medical information for a Coroner's Report is your duty.
+However, a more detailed report may be asked for.
+There is nothing in the Coroners Act that clearly stipulates a fee for reports where payment is not being offered.
 The BMA advises doctors to complete the report otherwise they may face being summonsed.

 The GMC sets out clearly in Good Medical Practice that 'You must assist the coroner or procurator fiscal in an inquest or inquiry into a patient's death by responding to their enquiries and by offering all relevant information.
 You are entitled to remain silent only when your evidence may lead to criminal proceedings being taken against you.'

 Coroner Contacts for Wessex Area